Meeple: Variants

 Some companies offer hand-painted, deluxe meeples, and meeples in some games are customized in various ways; for example, Tiny Epic Quest has customizable meeples that can hold various items such as weapons.
 Some games, including expansions to Carcassonne, have wooden figurines shaped in non-humanoid forms that are sometimes called meeples; for example, Dixit has rabbit-shaped meeples.
-Farm animal meeples are sometimes called "sheeples", monsters "creeples", and robots "bleeples".
+Farm animal meeples are sometimes called "sheeples," monsters "creeples," and robots "bleeples."
 The term meeple has occasionally been used for wooden board game pieces representing inanimate objects like vehicles.
 More elaborate miniatures used in gaming, such as the ones used in miniature wargaming, are not usually called meeples.

-History

-The earliest known form of the Meeple was found in the 1984 game Top Secret Spies.
-Carcassonne, published by Hans im Glück in 2000, has been credited with popularizing the modern concept and shape of the meeple.
-They have since become a popular component of many modern board games.

-The modern meeple was likely designed by Bernd Brunnhofer, German game designer, entrepreneur, and founder of Hans im Glück.
-Although the figures were initially referred to as "followers", Alison Hansel, an American gamer, coined the name meeples in November 2000.
-According to Alicia Nield, owner of the company MeepleCity, Hansel accidentally combined the words "my people" during a game of Carcassonne.
-On November 27, 2000, Hansel made a post on the Unity Games forums proposing the term meeples to describe these figures.
-The term was popularized through the website BoardGameGeek.